holaphil/amazing-maple-e08ae/src/pages/experience.md

 [**Tremor Video**](https://www.tremorvideo.com/)<BR>
 Senior Product Manager, Ad Formats<BR>
-September 2015 -  August 2017 in New York, NY
+September 2013 -  August 2015 in New York, NY

-*   Oversaw design & development of all video (VPAID/VAST) + interactive ad experiences.
+*   Owned product roadmap of Tremor’s DSP service working with 25+ engineers and designers located in Singapore, San Francisco, New York and Boston.
-    Managed team of 10 designers, developers and QA technicians
+Served as voice of the customer for ad trafficking team building new features to improve platform audience management, viewability, inventory, and cross-device targeting.

 *   Initiated first user research programs which led to the development and launch of several new native ad products in the mobile payments and interactive video space.